ClementNerma/Rave/docs/books/hybrid.md

 let cubes = (i * i * i) for (i in 1...10);
 ```

 This is also why we told you should be careful when using inline loops.
-All inline loops generate a vector (`List` for explicit `for` loops like ranges or simple incremental / decremental expressions, `Array` for anything else).
+All inline loops generate a vector (`Array` for explicit `for` loops like ranges or simple incremental / decremental expressions, `List` for anything else).

 Note that inline loops will not perform a generation if a `void` is returned (not any NIL value, only this one).
 So, if you do: